 Your food truck is unique and deserves a unique plan when developing for success.
 Making a fair assessment of your needs and local regulatory issues will ensure that your plan is stable enough to get you on the road.

-Bonus tip for great business plans: The longest and fanciest business plans don’t make them the best, these documents are designed to enlighten and reassure their readers.
+The longest and fanciest business plans don’t make them the best, these documents are designed to enlighten and reassure their readers.
 The best business plans anticipate and answer every question an investor could ask.
 If you think you only need a business plan to find capital, you are mistaken.